Where and when: UK, March 2026

 For the outbound journey, we booked a Club Twin cabin.
 This includes two bunk beds, a washbasin, and a private toilet and shower.

 On other sleeper trains I’ve travelled on, boarding has felt more like checking into a hotel.
-Staff welcome you aboard, escort you to your cabin, explain the facilities and often ask about breakfast preferences.
+Staff welcomed you aboard, escorted you to your cabin, explained the facilities and often ask about breakfast preferences.
 Here, there was none of that.
-Six of passengers who boarded the carriage at Birmibgham found themselves squeezed into the tiny entrance lobby of the carriage while the train departed and the ticket checking process continued.
-It took about 10 minutes (during which dozen or so other passengers were crossing the lobby) for the manager to explain everything and to gove us the we cabin keys.
+Six of us who boarded the carriage at Birmingham found ourselves squeezed into the tiny entrance lobby of the carriage while the train departed.
+We had to stay there for about 10 minutes until the carriage host had checked everyone’s tickets and given a briefing about cabins and breakfast.
+I understand they have to do this as the stop in Birmingham is very short, but there MUST be a better way to do it than trapping 6 passengers to a space not much bigger than a telephone box!

 The Cabin